How to Buy Bitcoin 2025: Beginner Guide

 3. Keeping Large Amounts on Exchanges

-Move significant amounts to a hardware wallet for better security.
+Move significant amounts to a cold storage device for better security.

 4. Not Doing Research